tag

 Open Farm freeze-dried Raw Dog Food has 6 recipes that score 10/10 for ingredient quality and safety.
 This line is considered a low risk dog food.

-The food contains an average of 9% carbohydrates as calculated, which come from the produce ingredients, including a couple of starchy vegetables like carrots and squash.
+The food contains an average of 9% carbohydrates as calculated, which come from the produce ingredients, including a couple of starchy vegetables like carrots and squash, plus some organic fruits in the form of berries.
 The average protein for these recipes is 42%.
 The foods all have a somewhat lower percentage of fat than protein, which is desirable in a freeze-dried food.

 There are 4 recipes (Chicken, Turkey, Pork, Lamb) that have a few added vitamins and minerals not enough to lose any ingredient quality points.
 It’s surprising to see these additions in a freeze-dried raw food that doesn’t use heat in processing and should maintain nutrients.
 Also, the produce is all organic, suggesting better quality.
 Vitamins from whole food sources are preferred because they include the full spectrum of cofactors, which makes them safe and bioavailable.